 The internet is abuzz about your coffee habit: a new, highly caffeinated coffee brand, Black Insomnia, came out with the “world’s strongest coffee.”
-Just like when the Brewdog released their latest 41% ABV beer, Sink the Bismark, or when Pepsi re-released the clearest cola on the market, the online world loves a new ‘best,’ and Black Insomnia is the strongest.
+Just like when the Brewdog released their latest 41 percent ABV beer, Sink the Bismark, or when Pepsi re-released the clearest cola on the market, the online world loves a new ‘best,’ and Black Insomnia is the strongest.

-Amongst all of the articles that reinvigorate claims that your coffee causes heart palpitations and leads to imminent death, I have to ask myself: Is my coffee habit really that bad for me?
+Among all of the articles that reinvigorate claims that your coffee causes heart palpitations and leads to imminent death, I have to ask myself: Is my coffee habit really that bad for me?

 The Effects of Caffeine